vilmosz/co3326/README.md

 }
 ```

-__Important__: the actual output will be a single line, but a pretty-print is used in this description such that you can better understand what is expected.
+__Important__: the actual output will be a single line, but a pretty-print is used in this description so that you can better understand what is expected.

 * The ```rsa``` field will be generated / computed entirely by you for __Alice__, __Bob__ and __Charlie__.
 * You will extract the initial message, encode it, push it back to the ```communication``` list and push all subsequent messages as the initial message gets sent, intercepted and received between __Alice__, __Charlie__ and __Bob__.